danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 ---------------

 Samizdat source code is itself parsed into a well-specified parse tree form before being executed (or being prepared for execution).
 This format, along with API defined by the primitively-defined part of the core library, are the analog to a bytecode specification in systems that are bytecode-based.

 This section details all of the data structures of this form.

 This section does *not* cover the forms used when building parsers.
-Parser parse trees are covered in a later section.
+Parser execution trees are covered in a later section.
 To be clear, those forms are converted into the forms described in this section as an intermediate step of parser construction.

 <br><br>
 ### Expression Nodes

 Each of these node types can appear anywhere an "expression" is called for.

 #### `apply` &mdash; `@apply{target: expression, name: expression, values: expression}`